 I’m an athlete, more so now, later in life.
 No, I don’t do anything amazing like running marathons.
 I’m just really fit.
 It wasn’t always that way.
 Born pre-Title Nine, there were no sports for girls.
 I grew up smoking with friends at the mall.
 In my 30’s I quit smoking and began working out.
 I ran, lifted weights, and was physically active.

 In middle age, working full-time, raising kids, I didn’t make time for exercise or self-care.
 I gained weight and began experiencing body pain and dysfunction.
 I wanted to change, but where to start?
-Deciding to never diet again, I committed to eating healthy most of the time, but not to deprive myself when I really wanted to eat something.
-I began to consistently make choices to eat fresh, wholesome foods that were good for my body.
-I committed to exercise, no matter the duration or type, at least 5 days a week, making it the most important thing I did each day.
+Deciding to never diet again, I decided to eat healthy food mostly and to commit to exercise, no matter the duration or type, at least 5 days a week, making it the most important thing I did each day.
 I lost weight.
 My pain and physical limitations disappeared.
 By the time I retired from teaching third grade, I was fitter and healthier.
 The kids had left home.
 After retirement, I decided to become a Personal Trainer to share the joy of transforming oneself, even well into middle age.

 In the same way that I have evolved improving my physical health, I’ve been on a life-long journey exploring mental and spiritual well being, as well.
 Currently, breaking age-related barriers and stereotypes is top on my list.
 I see this as necessary for opening up possibilities for all of us as we age.
 I hope you’ll come along on this journey with me!

 FIT (in every way) FOR REST OF YOUR LIFE!

 Mary is a NASM certified personal trainer.
-She has taught strength training to individuals and small groups with an emphasis on functional fitness – aimed at building strength, flexibility, and aerobic capacity for performing everyday activities safely and with ease.
-She can be reached at firstname.lastname@example.org
+She teaches strength training to individuals and small groups with an emphasis on functional fitness – aimed at building strength, flexibility, and aerobic endurance for performing everyday activities safely and with ease.
+She can be reached at email@example.com